nknapp/frontend-testing/README.md

-# Demo project for my talk at IT-Tage 2023
+# Demo project for my frontend testing talk

 For some reason, we still don't like writing test for web-frontends.
 Most backend developers do it, frontend devs often don't.
 And if they do, they get frustrated.
 But what can we do?

-This repo contains the demo application for my talk at IT-Tage 23, with examples that I use in the talk.
+This repo contains the demo application for my talk about frontend testing, with examples that I use in the talk.
 You can have a look and try out things with this repo.

 It is **not** intended to be a fully tested, working and deployable apps.
 It is an example for project setup